 See Levitus et al., Geophysical Research Letters 39 (2012): L10603 [doi: 10.1029/2012GL051106].

 Back to earlier text.

-A graph of surface air temperatures since 1880.
+See also: graph of global surface air temperature since 1880.

 The Modern Temperature Trend

 Simple Models of Climate

 1. Tyndall (1861).
 Tyndall measured what he called "carbonic acid" gas, what is now called carbon dioxide.
 Today "carbonic acid" means H2.CO3.
 Tyndall could not call the gas "carbon dioxide" or "CO2" because at the time nobody knew the actual molecular structure.
 At the end of the century Arrhenius still wrote "carbonic acid" for CO2.

 Three years before Tyndall, an American painter and amateur scientist, Eunice Newton Foote, had already demonstrated that CO2 absorbs heat.
 She simply measured the temperatures of glass tubes exposed to sunlight, one filled with air and one with CO2.
 Foote went on to speculate that if there had been a period when the atmosphere held more of the gas, the planet would have been warmer.
 The scientific community ignored the brief note from an unknown female in a scientific backwater (i.e., America), and Foote has only recently received attention for her work.
 Foote (1856), see Sorenson (2011) and this essay in publicdomainreview.org.

 269-73; see also Berner (1995); for further

 background, see Arrhenius (1997).
 The word "evaporating" was